platformsh/platformsh-docs/sites/upsun/src/manage-resources/resource-init.md

 ## Backup restoration to your current environment

 By default, when you [restore a backup](/environments/restore.md) using the CLI, it is restored to your current environment.

-Containers are restored using the `backup` strategy, meaning:
+The resources of every container running on the environment are reverted to their original state when the backup was taken.

-- The resources of every container running on the environment are reverted to their original state when the backup was taken.
+If you deleted containers after backing up but before restoring, they are recreated using the `backup` strategy.
-- If you deleted a container between the moment you took the backup and the moment you restore it, that container is relaunched using the resources from when the backup was taken.
+Meaning, they are granted the same resources as in the backup.

 {{% note %}}
 If you don't want to restore previously deleted containers,